vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 </script>
 ```

-### Hooks
+### Extending `VsfPaymentProvider` and reacting to it's events
-You can pass asynchronous functions as `VsfPaymentProvider` props to hook into different events within it's lifecycle and override initial function parameters or react to specific events like method selection.
-Available hooks:
+You can pass asynchronous functions as `VsfPaymentProvider` props to hook into different events within it's lifecycle, override initial function parameters or react to specific events like method selection.
+We will call these methods "hooks".

+Below you can find a list of available hooks.
+Because every payment provider is different not all of them are present in every integration.
+Always refer to the documentation of a specific provider to learn which hooks are available for it.

 - **beforeLoad** `(config => config)` - called before loading payment methods
 - **afterLoad** `(shippingMethodsResponse => shippingMethodsResponse.shippingMethods)` - called after loading payment methods
 - **beforeSelect** `(shippingMethod => shippingMethod)` - called before selecting payment method